-While a traditional aluminum storm door is designed to protect an entry door from weather damage and unwanted intruders, today's units do much more by adding style with function to the front or back entry to a home.
+A typical aluminum storm door is designed to protect an entry door from weather damage and unwanted intruders.
+Today's units are energy efficient and add style with function to the front or back entry to enhance curb appeal.

-A door installer will charge $330 to replace a good quality 36-inch-wide aluminum storm door which includes the labor and material, but you can buy the door for $256 and install it yourself and save 24 percent.
-The job involves removing the old one and replacing it, but the cost will be more if the door frame requires repair work or painting.
+What's the cost to install an aluminum storm door?
+The average cost for a storm door installation is $453 to replace the old door with a good quality 36-inch-wide aluminum storm door which includes the labor and material.
+You can buy the door for $275 and install it yourself and save 39 percent.
+The job involves removing the old door and replacing it, but the cost will be more if the door frame requires repair work or painting.
 To watch a video and download instructions go to www.larsondoors.com, a manufacturer of doors.

-If your doorjamb is less than perfect or the frame is out of square, consider hiring a pro who has the experience to custom-fit the unit properly.
+If your door jamb is less than perfect or the frame is out of square, consider hiring a pro who has the experience and tools to custom-fit the unit properly.

-Before you install a storm door, take a look at the front entry to see if it needs a coat of paint, a job that's easy to do after removing the old door and before installing the new one.
+For an easy DIY project to maximize curb appeal take a look at the front entry and door jamb to see if it needs a coat of paint, a job to do after removing the old door and before installing the new one.

-The average price to install a storm door noted above is cost data to compare a contractor’s estimate with doing it yourself.
+The cost to install a storm door noted above is cost data to compare a contractor’s estimate with doing it yourself.
 Tweak the data by adding your ZIP Code to find a local cost.